The Complete Guide to Probiotics

 Probiotic-Rich Foods Available in US Supermarkets

-While supplements offer convenience, incorporating probiotic foods into your diet provides living microorganisms along with additional nutrients.
+While premium supplements offer convenience, incorporating probiotic foods into your diet provides living microorganisms along with additional nutrients.
 Here are the best sources readily available in American supermarkets:

 Fermented Dairy Products